Skippers of commercial vessels need an operators licence.

 Information on how to gain a "Skipper Restricted Limits" licence can be found at www.boatingeducation.org.nz/commercial

 Different countries have different requirements.
 Please check with the charter company to ensure you meet any local requirements.
+Our Maritime Short Range Operator Certificate is a requirement for anyone wishing to operate a VHF radio in Europe.

 A Maritime VHF Callsign is a unique identifier for your vessel and holds important information to enable you and your vessel to be identified in an emergency.
 It belongs to a person, not a vessel.

 There is no requirement for a callsign to be displayed on the exterior of any vessel.
 However, many Regional Councils require vessels to be identifiable, often with a minimum requirement of lettering size (e.g. 90mm).
-This can be achieved by marking it with the boats name or callsign.
+This can be achieved by marking it with the boat's name or callsign.
 Also, if you are requesting assistance, your name and callsign displayed on your vessel makes you easier to find and identify.

 DSC means Digital Selective Calling - this system is perhaps